well-broomed/backend/DEPLOYMENT.md

 These are deployment guidelines and processes for initiating a deployment of the WellBroomed backend architecture.

-WellBroomed is hosted on a Heroku backend, which was chosen for its ease of continuous integration and git monitoring as well as a robust selection of third-party provisions that can be added to applications.
+WellBroomed is hosted on a [Heroku](https://www.heroku.com) backend, which was chosen for its ease of continuous integration and git monitoring as well as a robust selection of third-party provisions that can be added to applications.
+You may wish to choose another backend deployment provider, but for the purposes of this documentation we will assume you have chosen Heroku as well.
+The basic gist is that you'll need certain environment variables and credentials regardless of which provider you choose, so we will walk you through the necessary third-party services that are required for WellBroomed to function correctly.

 First, make sure you have a fork or a duplicate repository cloned to your local machine.
 This repository is where you'll be making your edits in order to provision your own deployment.